mkellsy/mkellsy.github.io/encompass/search.md

 }
 ```

+> Note.
+The reson why we are adding a listener on the search form, and we have a button action is, it gives the user the choice to press the enter key or press the search button.
+Remember we are making an interface that works on devices without a keyboard or mouse.

 ### Testing
 First, we added a new function.
 So now we need to add the **Process Search** test case.